(Feel free to e-mail me for any handouts that are not downloadable here!)

 - [with Timothy Gupton] U-la diferencia?
 The importance of Asturian for a microparametric account of Romance interrogatives.
 1st International Conference of the Asturian Language (Madrid, Spain).

-(This talk was presented via a running manuscript, which you can find here.)
+(This talk was presented via a running manuscript, which has been submitted for review.)

 - Weak objects and nominal licensing.
 52nd Linguistics Symposium on Romance Languages (LSRL52).
 University of Wisconsin-Madison (Madison, WI, USA).

 - How far does the PCC extend?
 Evidence from Romance causatives.
 Going Romance XXXV.
 University of Amsterdam/VU Amsterdam (Amsterdam, The Netherlands).